 - Approval and support of Department Chair

 - Assistance in developing and feedback on their annual education research plan.

-- Recognition of excellence in education scholarship.
+- Recognition of excellence in and a commitment to education scholarship.

 Please see the links below for lists of publications and scholarly work from Academy members.